CancerRxGene/gdsctools/doc/anova_parttwo.rst

 .. math:: Y \sim Feature

+Here are some rules applied:

+- Feature factor is always included by definition
+- MSI and Media are included by default if found in the genomic feature data set.
+Note, however than one can exclude these factors using the :attr:`settings`.
+- Tissue is included if there are more than 2 tissues.
+Again, one can change the settings.analysis_type to the name of the tissue (instead of PANCAN, the default value).

-Note that the feature factor is always last and that the order may have an impact of the analysis.
-This is hardcoded in the current version of GDSCTools for optimisation.
+.. note:: the feature factor is always last and that the order, which may have an
+    impact on the analysis is fixed.
+Indeed, for optimisation, we hard-coded the regression formula.

+.. versionadded:: 0.16

+    The :meth:`~gdsctools.anova.ANOVA.anova_one_drug_one_feature_custom`
+    can now use any type of regression based on a user formula.
+This is slower than the 4 hardcoded version mentionned above but is generic.

+    One can for instance set the formula to specify the treatement

 The default regression method is the :term:`OLS` method.
 It is also the recommended method::